danhammer/web-mapping/lecture2/Lecture2.md

 INSERT answer
 ```

-- What happens when you do this?
+- What happens when you add the `true` parameter to the end of the distance calculation?
+Consider the documentation found [here](http://postgis.net/docs/ST_Distance.html).
+What are the units we are using?
+How would this impact the `true` parameter?

 ```sql
 ST_Distance(the_geom, CDB_LatLng(37.7833,-122.4167), true)